barbking/GitHub-30-Day-Challenge/README.md

 - Continued pandas/python learning.

 #### Nov 13, 2019
 - Missed my commit last night!
-It was a long day going to work and then back home to pick up my daughter, and then another long drive downtown to take my daughter to see one of her favorite Korean pop music bands that rarely tours.
-But, it was worth it to see my daughter's smile!
+It was a long day going to work and then back home to pick up my daughter, and then another long drive downtown to take my daughter to see one of her favorite Korean pop music bands that rarely tours...but it was worth it to see my daughter's smile!

 #### Nov 14, 2019
 - Python/panadas/machine learning work for class assignment.
 While my goal this month was to do some Kaggle learning/competition.
 This homework assignment is covering much of the same areas of learning.
 I will probably have to postpone entering my first Kaggle competition until after this semester ends in Dec.

 #### Nov 18, 2019
-- Intro to ElasticSearch architecture built on Apache Lucene.
+- Intro to Elasticsearch architecture built on Apache Lucene.
 Benefits of Elasticsearch is that it's capable of retrieving information in sub-second queries at petabyte scale.

 #### Nov 22, 2019
 - Finished up machine learning project for homework assignments due this week.